$0 US Naturalization (N-400) Citizenship Guide — Quick-Start Checklist

 My employer sent me abroad for 8 months.
 Can Form N-470 help?

 Form N-470 preserves continuous residence for LPRs who work abroad for qualifying employers (US government, American research institutions, American firms in foreign trade).
 You must have been physically present in the US for at least one uninterrupted year after getting your green card before the foreign employment began.
-If you qualify and had it approved before departing, your continuous residence is preserved.
-If you didn't file N-470 in advance, the 180-day presumption applies and you'll need to rebut it with evidence of maintained US ties.
+If you qualify and file before you have been outside the United States for one continuous year, your continuous residence may be preserved.
+If you didn't file N-470 in time, the six-month presumption applies and you'll need to rebut it with evidence of maintained US ties.

 Get Your Free US Naturalization (N-400) Citizenship Guide — Quick-Start Checklist